 And when Wayanad was under the rule of the mighty Tipu Sultan, it was during that particular times when the British invasions had started.
 And soon enough the tussle for freedom commenced.
 The Britishers were successful in claiming Wayanad under the 1792 treaty of Srirangapatna.
 Regarding this, Tipu Sultan had to make an appeal to the governor-general to free it once again.
 It was only after keeping all the facts in check that finally Lord Mornington declared by proclamation that Wayanad had not been given to the East India Company under the treaty of 1792.
 And in its consequence, the British troops withdrew from Wayanad.
 But then sometime in 1803, they recaptured Wayanad and took it under the British rule.

 By Air.
-The Karipur international airport situated in Kozhikode is a good option to travel to Wayanad via air.
-However, it is located at a distance of around 100 km from the city.
-And this airport does have access to many international as well as domestic flights.
-Thus, you will be able to reach Wayanad easily by air.
+The Karipur International Airport aka Kozhikode International Airport situated in Kozhikode is a good option to travel to Wayanad via air.
+It is located at a distance of around 100 km from the city and has access to many international as well as domestic flights.
 After you deboard at the airport, you would need to cover the above-mentioned distance via a cab.

 By Train.
 The Kozhikode railway station is the nearest railway station to Wayanad connecting the major Indian cities with it.
-However, it is located at a distance of around 110 km from the city itself.
+It is located at a distance of around 110 km from the city.
 Swaraj Express, Poorna Express, New Delhi Shatabdi Express, Kochuveli Express are some good options to visit here.
-After you deboard the train, you will need to further cover a distance of around 80-100 km.
+After you deboard the train, you will need to continue your journey by some means of public transport.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here